 It is almost like the real class experience only without the hassle of having to physically attend the class.

-One of the main benefits of online classes is the ability to study and learn from anywhere and anytime.
+One of the main benefits of virtual classrooms is the ability to study and learn from anywhere and anytime.
 This is particularly useful for overseas students as well as international students.

 Students can easily adjust their schedules according to the timings suitable for them and they can learn from anywhere around the world.

 Virtual learning is far from being a restrictive experience; it caters to students who have side jobs or graduates who are looking to elevate their standards of knowledge in other fields.